GalSim-developers/GalSim/README.md

 # GalSim: The modular galaxy image simulation toolkit

-For installation instructions, please see the file INSTALL.md in the main repository directory.
+For installation instructions, please see the file `INSTALL.md` in the main repository directory.

-There are tagged versions of the code corresponding to specific project milestones and releases.
+There are tagged versions of the code corresponding to specific project releases and development milestones.

-If interested in code from before v0.1, the tagged milestone versions may be the best ones to try if you want a stable version with specific capabilities.
+If interested in code from before `v0.1`, the tagged milestone versions may be the best ones to try if you want a stable version with specific capabilities.

-(For more info on tags see the "Milestone tags" Section below and docs/git.txt)
+(For more info on tags see the "Milestone tags" Section below and `docs/git.txt`)

 How to get started